 Update your device's software

-If you don't update to the newest version of iOS available for your device before November 3, some models might not be able to maintain an accurate GPS position.
-And functions that rely on the correct date and time—such as syncing with iCloud and fetching email—might not work.
+If you don't update to the newest version of iOS available for your device, some models might not be able to maintain an accurate GPS position.

 Check your device's iOS version